 You’ll further develop a critical approach to: practice, clinical reasoning and life-long learning; developing confidence, flexibility in approach and self-evaluation of your skills ensuring you attain clinical competency.
 You will work collaboratively and in partnership with other health professions students focusing on leadership, management and service evaluation.

-4 Highers at BBBB (first sitting) or 5 Highers at AABBB (two sittings) including English or another English based subject and 2 from Maths, Biology, Chemistry, Human Biology and Physics.
+Standard entry: 5 Highers at AABBB (two sittings) (BBBB from S5) including English or another English based subject and 2 from Maths, Biology, Chemistry, Human Biology and Physics..

 Medical screening and evidence of immunisation are required before starting the course.
 You will also require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.